KxSystems/docs/docs/kb/file-compression.md

 ### Compression by default

-Kdb+ can write compressed files by default.
+kdb+ can write compressed files by default.

 This is governed by the [zip defaults `.z.zd`](../ref/dotz.md#zzd-zip-defaults).
 Set this as an integer vector, e.g.